 - Save seeds from your largest, best fruit for next year

-Loofah is a tropical plant that grows best with long, hot days.
+Why This Happens: Loofah is a tropical plant that grows best with long, hot days.
 As days shorten and temperatures cool in fall, growth slows dramatically.
 Fruit that sets late in the season simply doesn't have enough warm days to reach full size.
+Timing is critical for optimal harvest.

 - Start seeds earlier next year (indoors 6-8 weeks before last frost)